 The Verdict: A- for the Pursuit Fours, because I would prefer them to come up higher (which the company has solved with the Pursuit Sevens).
 I also think they could use one more level up of cushioning.

-- How to Buy Swiftwick Socks: The Swiftwick Maxus are not yet available.
+- How to Buy Swiftwick Socks: The Swiftwick Maxus are available at Amazon.
 The Swiftwick Pursuits are available at Amazon or Swiftwick.

 - Pursuit Four: $19.00